Using the Ops Manager Interface

 The following list describes each labeled section of the Installation Dashboard:

 A—Import a Product: Click this button to add a new product to Ops Manager.
-You can download Pivotal Platform-compatible product files from VMware Tanzu Network.
+You can download Ops Manager-compatible product files from VMware Tanzu Network.

 - If you have configured a VMware Tanzu Network API token in the Settings section of Ops Manager, a list of the latest versions of already imported products appears automatically.